yodusanwo/KinMatchmvp/ARCHITECTURE.md

 ### Why MCP for tool exposure

-Brand voice is a reusable capability — not just useful to this agent.
+Context-aware tone composition tool is a reusable capability — not just useful to this agent.
 By exposing `compose_nudge_message` via MCP, we make KinMatch's italic-soft tone available to any MCP-compatible client.
-This isn't just architectural elegance: Cursor (our development environment) now uses our own MCP server to draft brand-aligned content.
+This isn't just architectural elegance: Cursor (our development environment) now uses our own MCP server to draft context-aligned content.
 The same pattern could extend to Claude Desktop, future internal agents, or third-party integrations.

 ### Why privacy-first (no voice note transcription)